Learn what client onboarding is and how it improves client experiences, and discover what to include in a suucessul client onboarding process.

 - What clients need to know or understand — the education needed

-While the discussion of these topics aren’t always comfortable or fun, the key is to be firm, fair, and friendly.
+While the discussion of these topics isn’t always comfortable or fun, the key is to be firm, fair, and friendly.
 Your clients will appreciate your professionalism and clarity.

 Internal And External Onboarding